 Should we successfully be able to resolve an issue from your disclosure, we would like to offer a token of our appreciation however, and this would likely take the form of commemorative leaflets relating to the Pilning Challenges.
 We may also buy you a beer (or other drink to taste) if you ever alight at the station!

 Please email security﹫piln.in (paying close attention to the ‘at’ character used here) with details of the vulnerability.
-We’ll endeavour to reply to you as soon as possible.
+We’ll endeavour to reply to you as soon as possible – please give us a nudge if we don’t.
 Please do not use the contact form embedded on this website.

 If your report is likely to include any sensitive information, please do not send this with your initial contact.
 Let us know, and we’ll agree a method to exchange this securely.